quii/learn-go-with-tests/http-server.md

 We have a few options as to what to do next

-- Handle scenario where the player doesn't exist
+- Handle the scenario where the player doesn't exist
 - Handle the `POST /players/{name}/win` scenario
 - What happens if someone hits a completely wrong URL like `/playerz/{name}` ?